pentesterwtf/filthysec-hiring-ctf/README.md

   * Make this easy to observe, and easy to grade
   * No silly tricks that means someone needs to sit there for hours to remember how to do a padding oracle attack
   * Can be spun up quickly

+#### webapp

+* Silly webapp, written in Rust
+* Not meant to be too hard
+* Some XSS
+  * This isn't meant to be exciting or hard
+  * If they fuck up here, do not hire them
+* Links to an admin portal

+##### /newclient-confirm

+* Little registration page for new customers
+  * XSS in two out of three fields
+  * The email field gets client side validated, but can be bypassed
+  * The budget drop down has xss
+  * The description field does not have XSS, because that's too easy
+* We just want to see them open dev tools or talk their way through it
+* Ask about exploitation of this

+* Second bug is the 'back' button
+  * Notice it's an open redirect

+##### /goto/<URL>

+* Redirect only on our own site
+* Referenced in the newclient-confirm page
+* Probably not exploitable, see what they do with it, if they try to treat it like an open redirect first

+##### 404 handler

+* bunch of weird info disclosed, says "debug"
+* Headers reflected
+* 'XSS', but probably not the fun exploitable kind (i.e. XSS in User-Agent field)
+* See if they comment on the client IP bit, comments about X-FORWARDED-FOR / X-Real-IP, etc
+  * Bonus points - X-Real-IP is what this rustlang framework actually relies on :)

+##### /joinus

+* Not implemented, intentionally
+* Will 404
+* See `404 handler`

+### TODO - Things to implement

+* a .git folder being reachable from the webapp
+  * Make it fake, but let's see if anyone notices
+* Some XSS
+* Some hardcoded secrets
+* Some hardcoded signing keys or something

+* Some silly shit which asks for a email address before giving you a PDF
+* A utility that screenshots a website for you (SSRF)
+  * But it doesn't allow localhost/bunch of common ones
+  * Lets see what they try to bypass
+* a report generation service which has SSRF (Generates a PDF)
+  * This thing generates a bullshit report for a client name / TLS findings / whatever
+* An API that lets you do super privileged stuff, but only from localhost
+  * Chain the SSRF, or set X-FORWARDED-FOR
+* an exposed `swagger` like interface to show the API calls you can make
+* have a couple unprivileged ones
+* unsigned JWT, you can log in to a demo thing with `demo:demo` and change the assertion to say you're an admin or something